brlin-tw/asciiquarium-snap/snap/README.md

 -->
 ![(Placeholder) Icon of ASCIIQuarium](gui/asciiquarium.png "(Placeholder) Icon of ASCIIQuarium")

-**This is the unofficial snap for ASCIIQuarium**, *"Single-line elevator pitch for your amazing snap"*.
+**This is the unofficial snap for ASCIIQuarium**, *"An aquarium/sea animation in ASCII art"*.
 It works on Ubuntu, Fedora, Debian, and other major Linux distributions.

 <!-- Uncomment and modify this when you are provided a snap status badge
 [![Status Badge of the `asciiquarium` Snap](https://snapcraft.io/asciiquarium/badge.svg)](https://snapcraft.io/asciiquarium)